-Tread lightly if you go to one.
+Tread with skepticism if you go to one.

 Because most people don’t look at the numbers.
-They don’t see, “Oh it needs $20,000 worth of repairs so I’ll just subtract $20,000 from the retail value”… Instead, they see, “Oh wow, this house needs a lot of repairs and I don’t want to deal with, I think I’ll pass or offer something extremely low.”
+They don’t see, “Oh it needs $20,000 worth of repairs so I’ll just subtract $20,000 from the retail value”… Instead, they see, “Oh wow, this house requires a lot of repairs and I don’t want to deal with, I think I’ll pass or offer something extremely low.”

 Now A Look Into What It’s Worth

 Now that we’ve looked at a few factors that can affect price, we should study the most accurate way to determine the value of your home…